• About — In The Heart of the Father

 (1 Timothy 1:18).
 When all other voices quiet down, that’s when you lean into the voice of God.
 You pick up the prophetic promises He gave you and use them as your weapons of war.

-You use them to silence the lies of the enemy.
-You use them to refuse discouragement.
-You use them to speak life over your assignment when it feels barren.
 And you use them to fix your eyes once again on the only One who called you — God Himself.

 There Are Battles You’re Called To — and Battles You’re Not